digitalbricklayer/techteapotcom/src/content/posts/an-end-to-var-life/index.md

 ## A New Beginning

 As for me personally, I am busy up-training in [DevOps](https://en.wikipedia.org/wiki/DevOps).
-Cisco in co-operation with the Open University offer remote digital skills training courses.
+Cisco, in co-operation with the Open University, offer remote digital skills training courses.
 The Department for Education in England have funded a number of places and luckily I managed to be selected.
 I am currently studying the [Cisco DevNet Associate](https://developer.cisco.com/certification/devnet-associate/) course.
 I already have a couple of decades Linux experience and a few years of using Ansible to deploy websites.
 Or, I might go back to programming full time.

 I do seem to specialise in job hunting during a recession.
 When I first exited university it was during the early 1990s recession and here I am trying to do the same during the 2022 version.